Amar00007/Amar00007/README.md

 - Machine Learning
 - Data Science

-## Get in Touch 📫

-- LinkedIn: [Amar Kumar Pathak](Certainly!
-Below is a README template for your GitHub profile:

----

 # Hello there! 👋

 I'm Amar Kumar Pathak, currently pursuing my BCA from KL University, Vijayawada. 🎓 I am passionate about Machine Learning and have a keen interest in Data Science. 💻